-The data integration chapter of this report is not fully developed.
-Previously, in late 2016, the Council hosted a data integration workshop with participants from the NMFS PIRO and PIFSC to identify policy-relevant fishery ecosystem relationships.
-However, no updates were made for the PRIA data integration chapter for the 2018 Annual SAFE Report.
-Despite the presence of data for certain ecological parameters throughout the remote Pacific Islands, there exists no fishery performance data in the absence of active fisheries and associated fishery-dependent information streams.
-The data integration chapter will be expanded in later years if fishing activity and data availability increases in the PRIAs.
+The Data Integration chapter of this report is not fully developed.
+Previously, in late 2016, the Council hosted a data integration workshop with participants from the NMFS Pacific Islands Regional Office (PIRO) and PIFSC to identify policy-relevant fishery ecosystem relationships.
+However, no updates have been made for the PRIA Data Integration chapter for the 2019 annual SAFE report.
+Despite the presence of data for certain ecological parameters throughout the PRIAs, there exists no fishery performance data in the absence of fishery-dependent information streams.
+In 2019, recent relevant abstracts of primary publications related to data integration were added.
+The chapter will be expanded in the future if fishing activity and data availability increases in the PRIAs.

-Regarding the revisions to the 2018 Annual FEP SAFE Reports, the 2019 Archipelagic Plan Team recommends the Council:
+Regarding the revisions to the 2019 annual SAFE reports, the 2020 Archipelagic Plan Team generated several work items: